syncfusion-content/maui-docs/MAUI/DigitalGauge/Display-Types.md

 ## Setting value to alphabet

-Alphabet can be displayed in digital gauge using any one of the character format types.
+Alphabet can be displayed in a digital gauge using any one of the character format types.

 {% tabs %}